Marvel's ABC television series: Marvel's Most Wanted

-Untitled John Ridley-developed series
+John Ridley-developed Eternals series

 From mid-April 2015, Marvel worked with screenwriter John Ridley to craft a new television series, "reinventing" an existing Marvel character or property.
 In January 2016, Ridley confirmed the project was in development and stated that he was looking to "bring some of the socially conscious nature" of Jessica Jones and his series American Crime to the show, while also creating something that is "straight entertainment".
 A year later, Channing Dungey revealed that Ridley's project was still progressing, with Ridley working on a rewrite of his script.
 Ridley added that the rewrite was not because "anything didn't work the first time around", but rather trying to make sure the series does something viewers have not necessarily seen before in a superhero television series, hoping it would occupy "a space that is not currently being filled" by Marvel.
 He also stated that he hoped to create the series "in the near term."
 By August 2017, Dungey was "not sure" if Ridley was still working on the project.
-It was confirmed to have "fizzled" in December 2019.
+It was confirmed to have "fizzled" in December 2019, and Ridley confirmed in January 2024 it was no longer in the works while revealing that his series had been centered around the Eternals.
+He explained his approach to the characters as "a really weird story", while stating that they are "a really hard property" to adapt and felt he "probably wasn't the right person for it and I probably couldn't make it what it needed to be".
+The Eternals characters were later repositioned for a feature film project from Marvel Studios titled Eternals (2021).